jayaaaaaaa/pos-chair/README.md

 This repository is a collaboration between Annabelle Yow, Xiaosuo Li, and Jaya Gascon.

-Real-time analysis posture detection using Pos-Chair.
+Real-time analysis of sitting posture using Pos-Chair.
 Live: https://jayagascon.github.io/pos-chair/